 MTM if: The PD was associated with the ERO performance attribute of the emergency preparedness cornerstone and adversely affected the cornerstone objective to ensure that the licensee is capable of implementing adequate measures to protect the health and safety of the public in the event of a radiological emergency.
 Specifically, there was a failure in the communication functions committed to in the emergency plan which affected the state agency’s ability to respond to the emergency.

 Example 2.d During an inspection of silicon foam penetration seals, an inspector noted that foam extrusion (3/8 inch) from repaired seals was less than the amount specified in the seal repair procedure (1/2 inch).
-However, the silicon foam vendor's instructions permit extrusions as little as 1/4 inch.
+However, the silicon foam vendor’s instructions permit extrusions as little as ¼ inch.

 The PD: The licensee failed to perform the seal repair in accordance with the licensee’s procedure which is contrary to regulatory requirements or self-imposed standards.

 Minor if: The PD did not adversely affect the mitigating systems cornerstone objective because the seal was still functional, and the flood or fire barrier’s functionality was not affected.
-Specifically, the silicon foam vendor's instructions permit extrusions as little as 1/4 inch.
+Specifically, the silicon foam vendor’s instructions permit extrusions as little as ¼ inch.

 MTM if: The PD was associated with the protection against external factors (i.e., fire) attribute of the mitigating systems cornerstone and adversely affected the cornerstone objective to ensure the availability, reliability, and capability of systems that respond to initiating events to prevent undesirable consequences.
 Specifically, both the licensee and vendor procedure requirements were not met, and the as left condition would have impacted the ability of the seal to perform its function which affected the flood or fire barrier’s functionality.